NSO-developer/ha-container-example/README.md

-# Containerised NSO Example - HA
+# Containerized NSO Example - HA
-Example use case of running HA with Containerised NSO
+NSO can be deployed in your environment using a container, such as Docker.
+This repository shows a example use case of running built-in HA with Containerized NSO.
+It also present a recommended best practice of using Containerized NSO.

 ## Usage
 The Makefile has the following targets